vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 ## Next steps and future plans

-There are a lot of remaining challenges to make Waku a robust and suitable base communication protocol.
+Several challenges remain to make Waku a robust and suitable base communication protocol.
 Here we outline a few challenges that we aim to address:

 - scalability of the network
 - incentived infrastructure and spam-resistance
 - build with resource restricted devices in mind, including nodes being mostly offline

-When it comes to the third bottleneck mentioned aboe, a likely candidate for addressing this is using Kademlia routing.
-This is similar to what is done in PSS, but there are a few different ways of doing it (classical vs forwarding Kademlia, etc).
-We are in the early stages of experimenting with this over libp2p in
+For the third bottleneck, a likely candidate for fixing this is Kademlia routing.
+This is similar to what is done in [Swarm's](https://swarm.ethereum.org/]) PSS.
+We are in the early stages of experimenting with this over libp2p in [nim-libp2p](https://github.com/status-im/nim-libp2p).
-[nim-libp2p](https://github.com/status-im/nim-libp2p).
 More on this in a future post!

 ## Acknowledgements